mahmoudimus/ac/docs/public/guides/getting-started.md

 In this Hello World tutorial, we'll turn a simple HTML page into an Atlassian Connect add-on and install it into a local-running copy of JIRA.

-The examples in this tutorial use Linux or OS X. If working on another operating system, use the command appropriate for your environment.

 ## 1. Create the add-on descriptor (`atlassian-connect.json`)